tamu-edu-students/engr-216-practice-problem-generator/documentation/Winter2025/sprint_plan_1.md

   *As a student, so that I can practice problems relevant to the selected concept, I want to be shown a randomly generated example problem after selecting a category.*
   **Story Points:** 3

+  **Tasks**
+  - Create layout for individual practice problem page
+  - Style individual practice problem page
+  - Pull a practice problem template from the database based on specifications from the user
+  - Display image if there is one
+  - Fill in the blanks from question template with randomly generated values
+  - Parse equation to calculate solution based on practice problem
+  - Create input box for student to input answer
+  - Store question as most recent question

   **Acceptance Criteria:** The student should receive a randomly generated problem that corresponds with whatever category and question type they want to practice with the numbers in the problem randomized so they don’t repeat the same questions.

 ```Gherkin